MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/hid-over-spi.md

 # Introduction to HID over SPI

-There’s [HID over I2C](hid-over-i2c-guide.md) and [HID over USB](hid-over-usb.md).
+Microsoft has created a HID miniport driver that allows devices to communicate over a Serial Peripheral Interface (SPI) bus.
 Why use HID over SPI?
 SPI offers the following features:

 - Faster than I2C – more bandwidth, higher clock rates
 - Low latency